bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Williams/">William Lloyd Garrison Williams</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Antoine/">Antoine Augustin Cournot</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Antoine/">Louis Auguste Antoine</a>
-: A French mathematician who was a pioneer of mathematical economics.
+: A French mathematician famous for his invention of _Antoine's necklace_.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Mordell/">Louis Joel Mordell</a>
 : Mordell is best known for his investigations of equations of the form of y2 = x3 + k which had been studied by <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Fermat/">Fermat</a>.